jmrotek/jmrotek/README.md

 - 👋 Hi, I’m @jmrotek
 - 👀 I'm a metrology process engineer in the semi-conductor manufacturing industry.
-- 🌱 I use Pandas (python) for yield and automation projects at work and sports betting analysis home.
+- 🌱 I use Pandas (python) for yield and automation projects at work and sports betting analysis at home.
 - 💞️ I’m looking to collaborate on any projects involving sports betting data analysis.
 - 📫 How to reach me [...](https://www.linkedin.com/in/jaymrotek/)
 - 😄 Pronouns: He/Him